takemaru/dnet/README.md

 15L
 ```

-We search for the minimum loss configuration from all feasible
+We finally search for the minimum loss configuration from all feasible
 configurations enumerated above.

 ```python